 At the same time, it is entirely reasonable for us to require staff or students to provide sufficient notice of their religious observance requirements (providing these timescales are well-publicised).

 Occasionally it will not be possible, despite our best endeavours, to meet an individual request.
 In these situations (which we suggest should be the exception, rather than the norm), it is important, and generally considered good anti-discriminatory practice, to document clearly why it was not reasonable or practicable to meet the request.
-You can also seek advice from the Equality Policy Unit to assist you in such circumstances.
+You can also seek advice from the Equality & Inclusion Unit to assist you in such circumstances.

 If you receive a request for flexibility from a student or staff member, here are some practical steps you might wish to consider taking:

 - Do some research to understand the relevant religious practice or celebration issues that are being raised.
 As a starting point, you might wish to consult the ACAS guide on religion, entitled Religion or Belief and the Workplace and refer to the Equality and Inclusion Calendar.